tombonez/noTunes/README.md

 2. Select General
 3. Select Login Items
 4. Click the + under Open at Login and select noTunes

+#### Before Ventura:

+Navigate to System Preferences -> Users & Groups.
+Under your user, select "Login Items", click the lock on the bottom left and enter your login password to make changes.
+Click the plus sign (+) in the main panel and search for noTunes.
+Select it and click "Add".

 ### Toggle noTunes Functionality